General Health & Activity Levels

 Open Field Test

 A Plexiglas Open Field (TSE-System®) is used to test the activity of rodents.
-Infrared photo beams detect movements on the ground but also rearing (standing on the hind paws).
+Infrared photo beams detect movements on the ground but also rearing (standing on the hind limbs).
 Testing is performed under standard room lighting conditions in naïve animals.
 The number of fecal boli is counted as measure of emotionality.
 A tracking system automatically measures the activity, hyperactivity, rearing, thigmotaxis, and distance traversed.
-Only the amount of fecal boli is measured manually.